Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03_BonusLab_Create_canvas_app_Copilot.md

 1. Remove any additional date fields that might be present other than **Time in** and **Time out**.

-1. Initially, a field such as a **Purpose** field was formatted with a text data type was added.
+1. Initially, a field such as a **Purpose** field was formatted with a text data type added.
 We are going to have Copilot change it to a drop-down (Choice) menu.

 1. In the **What would you like to do next?** enter the following text: Change the Purpose field to a choice menu with the following choices: Campus Tour, Career Fair, Meet with Professor, Student Counseling, Other.